luiscoco/Android_Kotlin_lesson1_MyFirstApp/README.md

 # My First Mobile Application with Android Studio and Kotlin

+For further information see this youtube video: https://www.youtube.com/watch?v=F3fWtxanBLg

 ## 1. How to create a New Project in Android Studio

 Run Android Studio and press the **New Project** button